 Now that we have some verbal ammunition to use again the anti-car-camping folks, let’s talk about how to do car camping right.

 Once again, the type and quality of camping equipment you will need will depend entirely on the following factors:

 - How close you are to your vehicle

 - Whether or not sleeping in your car is an option

 - The local animal population

 To abbreviate that list, you can just think in terms of how wild your campsite is.
 Generally, car camping is to be done in relatively tame locations.
 But any camping scenario can come with surprises, so you’ll want to be prepared for them.
 When you’re shopping for tents, sleeping bags, and other things, the quality and price of the gear you buy should increase the further you go from civilization, so to speak.

 Car camping is a fairly casual way to enjoy the outdoors.
 Bring bags that are suitable for short hikes in the weather you expect to encounter.
 You shouldn’t need anything heavy unless you plan to hike far from your vehicle; if this is the case, you may want to consider vegan hiking boots or a compass for hiking.
 However, if that’s the case, are you really car camping?

 Flashlights and Headlamps

 Having reliable lighting is important for comfort and safety.
-Therefore, each camper should have a flashlight or headlamp.
+Therefore, each camper should have a flashlight, camping lantern or solar camping lantern, or a headlamp.
 Headlamps are easy to use and always accessible.
 There are a lot of cheap headlamps on the market, which can be unreliable.
 Be ready to invest in quality lighting.
 If you don’t want to wear a headlamp, a decent flashlight that clips onto a belt is a reasonable alternative.